+If the Covered Entity is permitted to condition the provision of research-related treatment on the provision of an authorization: I understand that the UEC will not made pursuant to the authorization will be in violation of the Privacy Rule: The authorization has expired.
+One of the required elements or statements is missing.
+The UEC has knowledge that the authorization has been revoked.
+The authorization violates the regulations governing conditioning treatment or payment upon signing the authorization, or combining authorizations.
+The UEC has knowledge that information in the authorization is false.

-If the Covered Entity is permitted to condition the provision of research-related treatment on the provision of an authorization: I understand that the BHC will not provide research-related treatment to me unless I provide this authorization.
-If the Covered Entity is permitted to condition the provision of health care that is solely for the purpose of creating PHI for disclosure to a third party on the provision of an authorization: I understand that the BHC will not provide health care that is solely for the purpose of creating PHI for disclosure to a third party to me unless I provide this authorization.
+• If the Covered Entity is permitted to condition the provision of health care that is solely for the purpose of creating PHI for disclosure to a third party on the provision of an authorization: authorization.